Voxelizer allows you to easily generate 2D and 3D paths for your CNC machine. In this tutorial we will see how the 3D milling workflow works.

 Here you can change the order of your operations, as well as look at their details and delete them.
 Once an operation is selected you have a preview in the 3D view of the path that the tool will follow.

 In the last tab you can engage a voxel simulation on your material and get a realistic view of how your artifact will look at the end of all the operations.
-The smaller the voxel size is, the higher the precision of the simulation will be but also the time required to calculate it.
+The smaller the voxel size is, the higher the precision of the simulation but be aware this also increases the time required to calculate it.
 0.25 mm is a good compromise.

-Once you are happy with your simulation, you can click Next and generate the g-code to send to your machine.
+Once you are happy with your simulation, you can click Next to generate the g-code to send to your machine.